ABOUT JAPAN TRIP

 FASCINATING THINGS ABOUT JAPAN

 - Pets (Dogs and Cats mainly) are very common in Japan.
 It is said that there are more number of pets in Japan than Children.
-It was so lovely to spot dogs in prams wearing stylish clothes as if they are kids and not pets.
+It was so lovely to spot dogs in prams wearing stylish clothes.
+Japanese love pets like their own kids.

 - Corner of roads and streets were decorated with huge baskets of flowers making them look very beautiful.